Douglas-Cho/machine-learning/README.md

 - character-based-lstm2.py:

-This code originally came from Kaggle's competition on a sentiment analysis.
-This is a LSTM but not the usual model because this uses letters not the words.
+This code originally came from Kaggle's Toxic Comment Classification Challenge.
+This uses LSTM but not the usual model because this uses letters not the words.
 This means that all characters will be tokenized and used as input streams.
 I just edited the code here and there to target one label and produce confusion matrix.
-This character based model may fit well for the sanction list fuzzy matching purpose.
+This character based model may fit well for the sanction list fuzzy matching purpose as well.

 Douglas (Dokeun) Cho